d-shap/form-model-binding-html/README.md

 |`:empty`|elements that have no children at all||

 # JavaScript DOM manipulations and AJAX-requests
-In many cases the source HTML can not be obtained by one request to the server.
+In many cases the source HTML cannot be obtained by one request to the server.
 After the HTML page is loaded, JavaScript changes this HTML.
-Also some parts of the HTML page are loaded with subsequent AJAX-requests (and again the JavaScript changes the HTML).
+Also, some parts of the HTML page are loaded with subsequent AJAX-requests (and again the JavaScript changes the HTML).
-In this cases the final source HTML should be obtained first and then this final source HTML can be binded with the form model.
+In these cases the final source HTML should be obtained first and then this final source HTML can be binded with the form model.

 The final source HTML can be obtained with the headless Internet Browsers or with the real Internet Browsers.
 **HtmlUnit** is an example of the headless Internet Browser.
 To work with the real Internet Browsers **Selenium WebDriver** can be used.
-Also some real Internet Browsers can work in headless mode.
+Also, some real Internet Browsers can work in headless mode.

 ## HtmlUnit example
 ```